jotasprout/gov-election-insights/README.md

 See my _interactive data visualization of presidential election results_ ![here](https://roxorsoxor.com/prezplaypro/everyone.html).

 * Python scripts for scraping various data sources
+* MySQL to create new tables
 * D3.js for data viz

+## Note
+- The Electoral College values change in some elections
+- The same candidate in different states may run in a different party

 ## Examples